MagicJinn/MagicJinn/README.md

 - **OriginalMainMenu** - Restores the original Sunless Sea main menu background and title card when Zubmariner is installed.
 Simple and easy to configure.
 Feature-complete.
 - **CorrespondentFix** - Improves the Correspondent legacy by removing discovery data from dead characters' charts while preserving layout and fog state.
 Fixes the original "noob-trap" and makes the legacy actually useful.
 Built with C# Net3.5, BepInEx, and Unity.
 Feature-complete.
 - **AllShipsAllSlots** - A lightweight (10KB) mod that adds both Forward and AFT weapon slots to every ship in Sunless Sea.
 Features user-friendly configuration and compatibility with vanilla and modded ships across all game versions (Steam, Epic, GOG).
 Serves as a more efficient replacement for the original "Aft Slots for ALL" mod.
 Feature-complete.
 - **Legacy Yacht** - A story mod that makes the massively outclassed Steam Yacht inheritable so it's less terrible.
+Feature-complete.

 ## Better Pet Teleporting

 Better Pet Teleporting is a Minecraft mod that vastly improves pet teleportation logic so you don't lose them.
 It supports all pets across all dimensions, ensuring your pets can always find you, even in unloaded chunks or when crossing dimensions.
 It has automatic support for mods (as long as they inherit the `EntityTameable` class) and randomized teleportation to prevent entity cramming.
+Feature-complete.

 **Language: Java**
 **Technologies: Minecraft Modding, Forge**

 ## Beacon Aura

 Beacon Aura improves beacons by allowing you to *soak* in the beacon's effects while within its range, extending their duration, to be enjoyed after you leave their radius.
 The strength of the effect buildup and the maximum duration are determined by the beacon's level.
 The mod also increases the beacon's range by default, as well as allowing you to configure it for yourself.
+Feature-complete.

 **Language: Java**<br>
 **Technologies: Minecraft Modding, Fabric**